Postnatal (Recognised since October 2005)

 I also offer an antenatal ‘Preparing the way for Feeding My Baby’ session.
 This is just for you (and your partner) in your own home and is tailored to your individual needs and concerns.

 I’m mother to 2 wonderful young people (born 2000 and 2003)and stepmum to one wonderful, all-grown-up person.
-I’m a birth and postnatal doula, doula course leader and breastfeeding counsellor.
+I love reading and swimming out in the wild.
+I am plotting to live by the sea.
 I can’t think of anything more important than the way we give birth and nurture our children.